 Space and Time

-The screen you’re looking at is a little universe with its own rules of space and time.
+A screen is a miniature universe with its own space and time.

 Display Timings